-A large school district keeps data of the number of students who receive test scores on an end of the year standardized exam.
+A large school district keeps data of the scores students earn on an end of the year standardized exam.
 The data he collects are summarized in the histogram.
 The class boundaries are 50 to less than 60, 60 to less than 70, 70 to less than 80, 80 to less than 90, and 90 to less than 100.

 Qualitative Data Discussion

 Below are tables comparing the number of part-time and full-time students at De Anza College and Foothill College enrolled for the spring 2010 quarter.
 The tables display counts, frequencies, and percentages or proportions, relative frequencies.
 For instance, to calculate the percentage of part time students at De Anza College, divide 9,200/22,496 to get .4089.
 Round to the nearest thousandth—third decimal place and then multiply by 100 to get the percentage, which is 40.9 percent.

 So, the percent columns make comparing the same categories in the colleges easier.
 Displaying percentages along with the numbers is often helpful, but it is particularly important when comparing sets of data that do not have the same totals, such as the total enrollments for both colleges in this example.
 Notice how much larger the percentage for part-time students at Foothill College is compared to De Anza College.

 Tables are a good way of organizing and displaying data.
 But graphs can be even more helpful in understanding the data.

 Two graphs that are used to display qualitative data are pie charts and bar graphs.

 In a pie chart, categories of data are shown by wedges in a circle that represent the percent of individuals/items in each category.
 We use pie charts when we want to show parts of a whole.